 Recap / The Prisoner E 6 The General

 Number Six sees sinister implications in a Village plan for mass education.
 A local professor who teaches there and his wife answer to someone called "The General."
 Meanwhile, Six makes an actual ally in the Village called Number Twelve who is worried there is a plot which could expand the Village's influence tremendously.
-This turns out to be a computer which is capable of brainwashing large numbers of people via a hypnotic green beam and instilling vast number of facts.
+This turns out to be a computer which is capable of brainwashing large numbers of people via a hypnotic green beam and instilling a vast amount of rote knowledge.